richardcornish/django-applepodcast/docs/install.rst

        'podcast',
    ]

-Because the app is primarily model driven, you will want to expose the URL of the show's feed for submission to the iTunes Store.
+Because the app is primarily model driven, you will want to expose the URL of the show's feed for submission to Apple Podcasts.
 Add the URL conf to ``urls.py``.

 .. code-block:: python